phani-training/CDACHyd-Dec22/Nodejs/Readme.md

 - A Module can typically contain multiple functions and classes in it.
 - Sometimes U would create one Class and instantiate it immediately after creating it.
 This is called as IIFE =>Immediately Invoked Function Expression.
 Here the module returns an object directly instead of a Class.
 This will be a singleton object.
 ### BuiltIn Modules of Nodejs
+NODEJS itself exposes some built in(ready to use) modules to develop rich internet based Applications.
+They include fs module for file reading and writing, http module for handling HTTP requests(Web servers), os module for handling OS related info and many more.
+The documentation of the NODEJS contains the list of APIs available for developing Nodejs based Apps.
 #### FileSystem(fs)
+- Used for interacting with files of the OS.
+It has APIs for reading, writing, appending and removing files from the System.
+There are 2 versions for each API: Synchronous version and Asynchronous version.
+It is recommended to use Async version as that is the way Nodejs works and U will take the full advantage of Async Programming promoted by Nodejs.
+- for nodejs modules we should not use ./ while we use the require statement
+- Some of the important APIs:
+    1. readFile
+    2. appendFile
+    3. writeFile
+    4. open ->1 Function that can do all the kinds of File Operations in Nodejs.
 #### Events(eventemitter)
 #### Operating System(os)
+- os module represents the OS of the Nodejs Application Environment.
+- It has APIs to get info about the OS like memory, pc name, uptime, os version and os itself.
+- Some of the important APIs:
+    1. upTime().
+    2. totalMem() and freeMem()
+    3. version()
+    4. userInfo() and hostName();
+    5. cpus()
 #### HTTP(http)
 ### Database Access using MongoDB
 ### Express